-Other excise taxes, such as those on alcohol, tobacco, and charitable gaming (keno, bingo, pickle cards), raised another \$135 million.
-Relatively small amounts of revenue are also raised through such miscellaneous sources as taxes on insurance companies and banks, and fees for fishing and hunting licenses.
+Other excise taxes, such as those on alcohol, tobacco, and charitable gaming (keno, bingo, pickle cards), raised another \$147 million, split about evenly between the General Fund and Cash Funds.
+Relatively small amounts of revenue also are raised through such miscellaneous sources as taxes on insurance companies and banks, and fees for fishing and hunting licenses.